rec/gitz/README.rst

 🗜 gitz - tiny useful git commands, some dangerous 🗜
 -------------------------------------------------------------------

-This is a collection of ten little git utilities, each of which does one useful thing well.
+This is a collection of eleven little git utilities, each of which does one useful thing well.

-* Six only exist here
+* Seven only exist here
 * Two come from other git repos
 * One came from a chat on Reddit
 * One of them I don't know where it came from